Do you notice something odd about how your dog sounds?

 “Reverse sneezing” is a typical phenomenon that develops during inhalation.
 It tries to eliminate irritants from the nasal cavity and keep them from reaching the lungs.

 When you’ve seen a dog “reverse sneeze,” you should be able to spot the disease.
-But, if you’ve never seen it before, it might be hard to distinguish the distinction between this illness and coughing, choking, sneezing, or gagging.
+But, if you’ve never seen it before, it might be hard to distinguish between this illness and coughing, choking, sneezing, or gagging.

 Especially when more than just one symptom is present simultaneously.